vuejs/core/README.md

 ## TODO

 PR are welcome!
-However, please create an issue before you start to work on it, and DO NOT create a PR before issue discussion.

 - [Issues with `todo` tag](https://github.com/vuejs/core-vapor/labels/todo)
-- To-do list below (discussion before PR is required)
+- To-do list below (**create an issue** for discussion before a big feat/bug PR is required)
 - `// TODO` comments in code (`compiler-vapor` and `runtime-vapor` packages)

 ---